dgoldman-msft/dgoldman-msft/README.md

 ### Some Fun Facts about me:

 I love programming in PowerShell and C#.
-In my spare time I enjoy playing sports and spending time wiht my son getting whooped on the Xbox.
+In my spare time I enjoy playing sports and spending time with my son getting whooped on the Xbox.
 Follow me online and if you would like to share some ideas or collaborate, let's do it! :zap:

 ![github stats](https://github-readme-stats.vercel.app/api?username=dgoldman-msft&show_icons=true&line_height=30)